shengbo-ma/langgraph-checkpoint-cosmos/README.md

 # langgraph-checkpoint-cosmos
-A LangGraph checkpoint saver for Azure Cosmos DB
+A LangGraph async checkpoint saver for Azure Cosmos DB